Divyaveni/Everlytics/README.md

 Visualizations if necessary (you can keep them as part of the Jupyter Notebook)

 Evaluation Criteria:
-By observing the given dataset it can be clearly tells that it as a supervised machine learning task.
+By observing the given dataset we can clearly tell that it is a supervised machine learning task.
 If we observe the result, it shows there is 1/0 and comes under the classification problem.

 Approach:
 Loading Data